Custom nodes

 Entirely new type is not needed, because we can dispatch on the first type parameter.
 Specifically, :Path "tag" in this case defines a special kind of LazyNode.
 Consequently, we can define multiple variations of custom LazyNode without any conflicts in dispatch.

-As a next step, we extend the Mill.unpack2mill function, which always takes one LazyNode and produces an arbitrary Mill structure.
+As a next step, we extend the Mill.unpack2mill function, which always takes one LazyNode and produces an arbitrary Mill.jl structure.
 We will represent individual file and directory names (as obtained by splitpath) using an NGramMatrix representation and, for simplicity, the whole path as a bag of individual names:

 function Mill.unpack2mill(ds::LazyNode{:Path})